-- intermediate (level 2 - equivalent to 5 GCSEs, A*-C grade)
+- intermediate (Level 2 - equivalent to five GCSEs, A*-C grade)

-- advanced (level 3 - equivalent to 2 A-levels)
+- advanced (Level 3 - equivalent to two A-levels)

 Which companies offer apprenticeships?

-As a strong marketing department is crucial to the success of most businesses, you'll find marketing apprenticeships across a range of sectors and locations.
-Well-known names offering marketing apprenticeships include:
+You'll find marketing apprenticeships across a range of sectors and locations.
+Well-known names offering opportunities include:

-You'll also find marketing apprenticeships with small and medium-sized enterprises (SMEs) and marketing agencies, which provide marketing services for other companies.
+It's also possible to find roles in small and medium-sized enterprises (SMEs) and marketing agencies, which provide marketing services for other companies.

 What do marketing apprenticeships involve?